 Describe your proposal clearly in the advice process section in the forum, tag people who you judge to have expertise in the subject and promote the post to receive feedback.

-A proposal should stay open for advice for up to 2 weeks.
-After this period, it should either be marked resolved with updates, or moved to the proposal section to be sent to Conviction Voting, Snapshot or Tao Voting.
+- Proposals must remain on the forum, open for Advice Process, for a minimum of 5 days.
+After this period, it should either be marked resolved with updates, or moved to Conviction Voting, Snapshot or Tao Voting sections.